CassyChen16/ChallengeTask/README.md

 # ChallengeTask
-This repository is to solve a chanllenge.
+This repository is for solving a chanllenge.

 The explaination of my answer to each question is as follows: